sbryant31/arcanium-io/blog-source/source/_posts/Freelance-Nightmares-Hiring-an-Imposter.md

 We got through the rest of the phone screen, and I was not particularly impressed by John’s communication skills.
 He did appear to have all the technical chops required for the job, but I have learned from experience that communication is key to software projects.

-Wrapping up the call, I curiously inquired whether John was near Lake Placid?
+Wrapping up the call, I curiously inquired whether John had ever visited...
+Lake Placid?
 Albany?
-Canada?
-Needless to say, NY geography wasn’t his area of expertise.
-I found that quite odd, seeing as how he lived there.
+Niagara Falls?
+He had no idea where these locations were and had certainly never made the trip.
 Not being able to make further small talk, I ended the phone call.

 I was duped.
 I had gone into the call really excited to make a great deal on a developer who lived outside a major metro area.
 What I found was an imposter.
 When the developer followed up, I let him know gently that I was only looking for USA based developers.

 # USA Only Freelancers on Upwork